APPLICATIONS NOW OPEN -

 management as well as computing, business and personal

 We offer practical hands-on opportunities to develop skills and we engage with the local community on real life practical projects, designed and built by students, to a budget.
 This allows students to get to know each other and their lecturers in a working environment and for skills to develop naturally as

 the course progresses.
 Work placement is an essential part of this course.

 State-of-the-art Horticulture facility.

 Our new state of the art Horticulture facility is now ready.
 This new facility includes geodomes, poly-tunnels, workshops, welfare facilities as well as a range of outdoor practical work areas for fruit and vegetable production and sports turf management.

 This investment shows our continued commitment to the development of horticulture education for full time, part time and work based students.

-As part of the course content, each student is required to successfully complete work placements in Year 2 and Year 3 of our Horticulture course.
+As part of the course content, each student is required to successfully complete work placement in Year 2 of our Horticulture course.